Chart Color Schemes

 Household Composition

-Traralgon - East features high concentrations of lone person households, with a fairly typical median household size
+Traralgon - East features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 65.8% of all households, including 25.0% couples with children, 26.1% couples without children, and 13.8% single parent families.
-Non-family households account for the remaining 34.2%, with lone person households at 31.7% and group households comprising 2.5%.
-The median household size is 2.3 people, matching the average in Rest of Vic.
+Family households dominate at 65.8% of all households, comprising 25.0% couples with children, 26.1% couples without children, and 13.8% single parent families.
+Non-family households make up the remaining 34.2%, with lone person households at 31.7% and group households comprising 2.5% of the total.
+The median household size of 2.3 people is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households